btoll/benjamintoll.com/content/post/getting_italy_back_online_part_one.md

 The truth is much more alarming: my web hoster upgraded PHP from version 5.x to 7.x.
 The older MySQL API used in version 5.x was no longer supported and so the whole site broke.

 After much contemplation and a change of web hosts, I feel the Internet is ready for its return.

----

-This is a series of articles that describes different methods of deploying the Italian dictionary website using different tools:

-1. Vagrant and Ansible (this article)
-1. [Docker and Docker Compose]
-1. Kubernetes

----

 # All'inizio...